Circular purchasing

 How do you do that?

-That is why this year at ITGWO we developed the circular procurement decision tree.
-This helps people within the organization - who are responsible for hiring, borrowing, and buying materials and products - with these complicated considerations.
+Therefore, last year at ITGWO we developed the circular procurement decision tree.
+This helps people within the organization - who are responsible for hiring, borrowing, buying materials and products - with these complicated considerations.

 NEWSLETTER